FugLong/FugCraft-Server/client-resources/MODRINTH_DESCRIPTION.md

 - Notice the enhanced particles and ambience - look for improved rain, fire, and environmental effects!
 - Shaders can be toggled on/off easily in video settings
 - Distant Horizons generates LOD chunks gradually - be patient for best results!
+- Check out the [Traveler's Backpack Wiki](https://github.com/Tiviacz1337/Travelers-Backpack/wiki) to learn how to use all the backpack features!

 ---